brainboxdotcc/DPP/docpages/INDEX.md

 ## Why do the "get" functions like "messages_get" return void rather than what I'm after?
 All the functions that obtain data directly from Discord (as opposed to the cache) perform HTTPS requests and may have to wait, either for the request itself or for their turn in a queue to respect rate limits.
 As such, it does not make sense that they should return a value, as this would mean they block execution of your event.
 Instead, each has a lambda, a function handler which receives the result of the request, which you can then read from within that function to get the data you are interested in.
 Note that this result will arrive on a different thread to the one which made the request.

+## Can i use a user token with this library (as opposed to a bot token)?
+No. This feature is not supported as it is against the Discord Terms Of Service, and therefore we have no plans to ever support it.
+You should not automate any user token.
+Some libraries used to support this but it is a legacy feature of those libraries (where still available) dating back to before Discord offered an official public API.
+Please be aware that if Discord ever catch you automating a bot token (or making a user client that uses a bot token) they can and do ban people for this.